Mohammad Humayun Kabir

 Mohammad Humayun Kabir OSP, SUP, rcds, psc is a former two-star officer of the Bangladesh Army.
-Humayun served as the Commander Logistics Area Dhaka Cantonment of Bangladesh Army.
+Humayun served as the commander Logistics Area Dhaka Cantonment of Bangladesh Army.
 He served in various command and headquarters formations.
-He served as Adjutant General of Bangladesh Army, Commandant of the Bangladesh Military Academy, the Director of Military Operations-Army headquarters and also the General Officer Commanding (GOC) of 55th Infantry Division and 17th Infantry Division.
+He served as adjutant general of Bangladesh Army, commandant of the Bangladesh Military Academy, the director of military operations-Army headquarters and also the general officer commanding (GOC) of the 55th Infantry Division and the 17th Infantry Division.

 Education

 He holds three master's degrees, in international security and strategy from King's College London (2013); in business administration from the University of Dhaka (2002-2005); and in defence studies from Bangladesh National University (1998-1999).
-He is also a graduate of the Royal College of Defence Studies, United Kingdom (2012-2013), and the United States Army Command and General Staff College (1999-2000).
+He is also a graduate of the Royal College of Defence Studies in the United Kingdom (2012-2013), and the United States Army Command and General Staff College (1999-2000).

 Military career

 Humayan Kabir was commissioned as an officer in the 13th BMA Long Course in December 1985.
 He held staff positions in the field and at headquarters.

-As a Brigadier General, he commanded an infantry brigade and later went onto serve as Director of Military Operations Directorate for the Bangladesh Army.
-He has served as Commandant of the Bangladesh Military Academy.
+As a brigadier general, he commanded an infantry brigade and later went onto serve as director of Military Operations Directorate for the Bangladesh Army.
+He has served as commandant of the Bangladesh Military Academy.

-After promotion to the rank of Major General he commanded 17 infantry division (Sylhet) from 2013 to 2016.
+After promotion to the rank of major general he commanded the 17 infantry division (Sylhet) from 2013 to 2016.

-UN Mission
+UN missions

 Kabir served as a military observer with the United Nations Organization Mission in the Democratic Republic of the Congo (MONUC) from 2002 to 2003, and with the United Nations Protection Force (UNPROFOR) from 1995 to 1996.

-On 26 July 2016 UN Secretary-General Ban Ki-moon appointed Major General Mohammad Humayun Kabir as Force Commander of the United Nations Peacekeeping Force in Cyprus (UNFICYP).
-He succeeded Major General Kristin Lund, the first female Force Commander in the UN.
+On 26 July 2016 UN Secretary-General Ban Ki-moon appointed Major General Mohammad Humayun Kabir as force commander of the United Nations Peacekeeping Force in Cyprus (UNFICYP).
+He succeeded Major General Kristin Lund, the first female force commander in the UN.